kc3-lang/kc3/README.md

 The http daemon is defined in `httpd/httpd.c` and `lib/kc3/0.1/httpd.kc3`.

-For now the HTTP daemon only answers 200 OK with a page containing the HTTP request and httpd.kc3 source file path.
+The http daemon is a static file server listing directories and serving files for display or download (Web 1.0).

 ## TODO